chedieck/misc/README.md

 `recorder.py` -> script to handless record audio on telegram-desktop, can be used to play guitar

-`fix_keyboard.sh` -> utility to reconfigured keyboards after physically disconnecting them
+`fix_keyboard.sh` -> utility to reconfigure keyboards after physically disconnecting them